-This month for Giving Tuesday (November 27th) our attention remains focused in on the Fair Trade Zone (FTZ), a campus style facility we are creating in Ghana’s Eastern Region to provide sustainable income opportunities for 200 craftswomen.
-Our vision is to create a model environment for ethical production following the principles of fair trade which incorporates eco-friendly construction, a preschool facility for the Mamas’ children, in addition to many more educational and capacity building features.
+This month for Giving Tuesday (November 27th) our attention remains focused on the Fair Trade Zone (FTZ), a campus-style facility we are creating in Ghana’s Eastern Region to provide sustainable income opportunities for 200 craftswomen.
+Our vision is to create a model environment for ethical production following the principles of fair trade which incorporates eco-friendly construction, a preschool facility for the Mamas’ children, in addition to many more educational and capacity-building features.

 Buying Land in Ghana is Complicated

 If you’ve been following us for more than a minute, you’ll know the FTZ dream has been in progress for many years.
 We originally started looking for land near our current Ashaiman office back in 2011, and actually had a group of Ghanaian and international architecture students dive right into the initial design– never dreaming of the complications that would arise from “simply” acquiring land, a work still in progress nine years later.

 Over the years, we’ve become familiar with many of the pitfalls of buying land in Ghana as we persist in reaching our goal.
 A major complication is due to land being passed down between tribes and families, meaning ownership is not always clear.
 Multiple families may be claiming the same area, and in places where a plot hasn’t been registered, or ownership is vague, it’s hard to re-register it in a new name.
 This vagary ends up leaving gaps for corruption to sneak in, with individuals trying to sell land that may not be theirs to sell.

 A Final Home for the Fair Trade Zone